Words & Pronouns

 This example is a good jumping off point for discussing pronouns.
 We often make assumptions about the labels someone prefers without asking them what they actually prefer.
 We use language to categorize people into boxes that we believe help us understand how to approach situations.
 If someone has a penis (or we think they have a penis) we use he/him/his pronouns and treat them like a boy/man.
 If someone has a vagina (or we think they have a vagina) we use she/her/hers pronouns and treat them like a girl/woman.

 See what I did there? … I added gender-neutral terminology into sentences about gendered pronouns and you probably read the sentence without realizing it or getting confused.

 Most people give others signals or clues about their gender expression, which we then pick up on to decide which pronouns to use when referring to them.
 I typically wear clothes that are marketed towards women, and people may notice that I have breasts, and my voice sounds feminine.
-I may have make-up on or feminine jewelry and so people take in all the visual signs I give them to determine that I am a “she.”
+I may have make-up on or jewelry and so people take in all the visual signs I give them about how I express my gender to determine that I am a “she.”
 This works for us most of the time because many people subscribe to traditional feminine or masculine gender expressions and prefer the pronouns associated with that gender – but not always.
-A great way of finding out is stating, “My preferred pronouns are ____, ____, and ____.
-What are your preferred pronouns?”
+A great way of finding out is stating, “My pronouns are ____, ____, and ____.
+What are your pronouns?”
 Or, just be mindful and use gender-neutral pronouns if you are unsure and don’t feel comfortable asking.

 Saturday Night Live’s character, Pat, is a great example of how uncomfortable people get when they don’t know what gender ‘box’ to put someone in.